-BEP have collated a host of reading and resources to support schools, pupils and their families encourage good Mental Health & Well-being during the time of COVID-19.
+BEP have collated a host of reading material and resources to support pupils, schools and their families during the time of Covid-19.

 ANNA ROBINSON – BEP, AMANDA DANIELS – BCC, ERIN DOHERTY – FORWARD THINKING BIRMINGHAM

 Returning to School, What now and what next?
 A Mental Health &